 Cryptocurrencies such as Bitcoin are a great way to send and receive money without using a centralized third party.
 As a result, the system allows users to remain anonymous.

-However, governments are starting to install new regulations which could force every anonymous Bitcoin exchange to verify a new user’s identity before they are allowed to buy Bitcoin using fiat currency.
+However, governments are starting to install new regulations that could force every anonymous Bitcoin exchange to verify a new user’s identity before they are allowed to buy Bitcoin using fiat currency.
 So, if this law is enforced on all exchanges, then there is a possibility that you won’t be able to buy Bitcoin anonymously in the future.

 However, for now, you can buy Bitcoin anonymously – and quite easily too.
 But if you have any problems in doing so, please let us know in the comments below.